Hulne: How’s the weather?

 While I hate to ask for the brutal, cold winds of November or piles of snow in my driveway, I must admit that crueler temperatures often add an element to sporting events that make them more memorable.

 I’ve covered fall sporting events in rain, sleet, snow and everything in between over the years.
-There were times when the rain was so bad, that my notepad where I keep my stats on was blurred into a piece of obscure artwork and there were other times when my fingers were so cold that I could barely feel them, even while wearing gloves.
+There were times when the rain was so bad, that my notepad that I keep my stats on was blurred into a piece of obscure artwork, and there were other times when my fingers were so cold that I could barely feel them, even while wearing gloves.

 There was a night in Albert Lea back in 2007 when the rain was horizontal and the temperatures were just above freezing.
 Soaked in cold rain, I believe Austin Daily Herald Editor Eric Johnson and I shivered the entire trip back to Austin.